WebAssembly/design/Semantics.md

 ## Thread operators

-  * `is_lock_free`: return 1 if an atomic memory access of a given size can be completed without the execution engine acquiring a lock.
-If not, return `0`.
+  * `is_lock_free`: If the atomic step of an atomic primitive (see [Atomic Memory Accesses](#atomic-memory-accesses)) on a datum of size N bytes will be performed without the agent acquiring a lock outside the N bytes comprising the datum, then return `1`.
+Otherwise, return `0`.

 ### Wait